Ultra High-Redshift or Closer-by, Dust-Obscured Galaxies? Deciphering the Nature of Faint, Previously Missed F200W-Dropouts in CEERS: Conclusions

 Spectroscopic coverage of our sources would also be pivotal to soundly constrain their nature.
 A promising opportunity in this sense is constituted by the potential inclusion of our sources in the upcoming CAPERS program.
 A few of our objects (the five UHR candidates) are likely too faint to probe their continuum emission, yet it would still be possible to observe or rule out emission lines from solutions at $z < 10$, casting rather strong constraints on their true nature.

-To date, only a single HELM galaxy is spectroscopically confirmed \citep{2024arXiv241010954B}.
+To date, only a very low number of HELM galaxies are spectroscopically confirmed \citep{2024arXiv241010954B, Castellano2025}.
 A larger sample of spectroscopically confirmed HELM galaxies would be important to better characterize dust production mechanisms in such low-mass galaxies, especially if, as hinted from our analysis, some of the targets have such an extreme dust content given their stellar mass with respect to other similar objects.
 Moreover, our analysis suggested that HELM galaxies can mimic the color-color properties of UHR, $15 < z < 20$ galaxies (see Figure~\ref{fig:colormagplot3}) --- an in-depth knowledge of their spectral properties will allow us to filter them out effectively from future UHR object searches, building a comprehensive set of templates.

 On the other hand, a few of our objects (the ones discussed in Section~\ref{uhrproperties}) show a significant solution volume beyond $z>15$.
 Although our analysis is not sufficient to draw robust and definitive conclusions on the UHR nature of these sources, future follow-ups could enhance the UHR solution volumes for these galaxies, contributing to break the z = 15 galaxies barrier.
 Characterizing the statistics of galaxies beyond $z=15$ will have deep astrophysical implications, contributing to understanding how the first galaxies and their black holes formed and evolved.
 However, the discovery and characterization of UHR galaxies also has deep astroparticle implications.
-As shown by preliminary works using early release JWST data, the characterization of UHR sources falling near the rest-frame UV luminosity function's knee may help in constraining the particle properties of dark matter, to the point of succesfully discriminating between competing paradigms beyond the Cold Dark Matter (CDM) framework \citep{Gandolfi:2022bcm}.
+As shown by preliminary works using early release JWST data, the characterization of UHR sources falling near the rest-frame UV luminosity function's knee may help in constraining the particle properties of dark matter, to the point of succesfully discriminating between competing paradigms beyond the Cold Dark Matter framework \citep{Gandolfi:2022bcm}.

 Finally, the pipeline developed in this work to characterize the physical properties of faint, F200W-dropout objects in CEERS will be applied in other fields covered by deeper JWST observations.
 Finding other candidates with bimodal P(z)s would have the benefit of enlarging our stacked UHR candidates sample to further constrain the properties of these objects, while potentially outlining promising UHR candidates.